mikemac18/NeuralNetworkTree/README.md

 - .tsv files -> Where we outputted the runtimes and accuracies of the 20 runs with the best parameters.
 - mprof .png files -> Our memory plots for the tree neural network with the sigmoid and rectified linear activation functions
 - runtime_vs_accuracy plots -> Plots produced from the excel file.

+bulk_NN:
+- NeuralNetwork.ipynb -> Our jupyter notebook that we used to build our bulk neural network.
+- testing_bulk.py -> This file was used to test our neural network, to find the optimal number of hidden layers, number of nodes per layer, batch size, and number of epochs.
+We ran an infinite loop and initialized random values for these parameters, and recorded their values along with the accuracy and runtime, for each run.
+These values were outputted to all the different .tsv files.
+- analyzing_bulk.py -> This file was used to analyze the data we collected in all of our .tsv files.
+We wanted to find the run with the highest accuracy, and lowest runtime.
+- .tsv files -> These files are where we outputted our values for each parameter after each time the bulk neural network ran.

+Bulk_Performance:
+- Bulk NN - memory test with mprof.py -> This file was used to test the memory use of the bulk NN.
+- Bulk NN - stopwatch test for 20 runs.html -> Log of runtimes and accuracies for 20 runs with the bulk NN with its best parameters.
+- Bulk NN - stopwatch test for 20 runs.py -> This file was used to run the bulk NN 20 times with the best parameters, and output the accuracy and runtime for each run.